 Hear My Eyes: 'Chopper'

-Catch the Eric Bana-starring gem back on the big screen — with a brand-new, completely original score played live.
+Catch the Eric Bana-starring gem at this year's Melbourne International Film Festival — with a brand-new, completely original score played live.

 June 16, 2022

-For movie lovers further south, each Melbourne International Film Festival arrives with an extra gift: a Hear My Eyes gig.
-It brings beloved and classic flicks back to the big screen, accompanied by a live — and all-new, completely original — score that's played while film lovers sit, watch and listen.
+Every film festival has its highlights, and its events that make each specific fest special.
+For the Melbourne International Film Festival, its Hear My Eyes gigs are one such standout.
+With movies such as Drive, Girlhood, Suspiria and Two Hands, MIFF has brought beloved and classic flicks back to the big screen, accompanied by a live — and all-new, completely original — score that's played while film lovers sit, watch and listen.

-It's as unique a cinema-going experience as you can get, even if you've seen the feature in the spotlight countless times before.
-In 2022, this movie-and-music session is also coming to Sydney.
-And, another exceptional film is getting the Hear My Eyes treatment.
+It's as unique a movie-going experience as you can get, even if you've seen the feature in the spotlight countless times before — and for MIFF 2022, another exceptional film is getting the Hear My Eyes treatment.
 Get ready to revisit the role that made Eric Bana an international movie star, and to dive back into one of the most infamous crime tales in Australian history.
 In other words, get ready for Chopper.

-Twenty-two years after it first hit cinemas, the exceptional Andrew Dominik (This Much I Know to Be True)-directed flick will grace the big screen at City Recital Hall for one night only, on Saturday, August 27.
+Twenty-two years after it first hit cinemas, the exceptional Andrew Dominik (This Much I Know to Be True)-directed flick will grace The Astor Theatre's big screen for one night only, on Wednesday, August 17, with sessions at 6.15pm and 9pm.
 It'll also pair its visuals with a brand-new original live score, as spearheaded by Mick Harvey, member of the Bad Seeds, and the musician who originally gave Chopper its soundtrack.